JetBrains/guide/site/python/tutorials/getting-started-pycharm/basic-code-debugging/index.md

 ## Debug Tool Window

-The Debug Tool Window has a few sections that are worth mentioning.
+The _Debug_ tool window has a few sections that are worth mentioning.

 On the left side we have a few buttons.
 This is where you can: